Table of Contents

 Pros

-• One of, if not the best sound quality you can get from a guitar cable.
+- It’s one of, if not the best, sound quality from a guitar cable.

-• The fabric covering and stiff cable make for a very tough and one of the best guitar cables.
+- The fabric covering and stiff cable make for a very tough guitar cable that is one of the best.

 Cons